 Despite regulations, some contaminants can enter tap water after treatment.
 One of these products is

-Unnatural contaminants can cause adverse effects.
-For example, studies suggest that consuming agricultural contaminants in drinking water during pregnancy can lead to complications and, in some cases, congenital abnormalities.
+Unnatural contaminants can also cause adverse health effects.
+For example, studies suggest that consuming agricultural contaminants in drinking water during pregnancy can lead to complications and congenital abnormalities.

-Other components that are good to remove from water include
+Other components filtering systems should aim to remove from water include

 Filtering water lowers the chances of contaminants causing harmful effects.

-As with most water filters, Brita filters work by effectively restricting contaminants in drinking water.
+As with most water filters, Brita filters restrict contaminants in drinking water.
 They will filter out different components, depending on the model.

 A person may choose to filter tap water if they have concerns over harmful contaminants, wish to change the taste or smell, or have individual healthcare requirements.